-If a student leaves the employment of the employer on file in the school office and is unemployed even for a short time, the school office must be notified immediately.
+If a student leaves the employment of the employer on file in and is unemployed even for a short time, the School Office must be notified immediately.
 That student will then be expected to be in Study Hall during the student's normal Work Release periods.
-If the student acquires new employment, the school office will need the new information on file and will return the student to the Work Release Program.
-If it is found at any time that a student is leaving school under the guidelines of the Work Release Program and is not working, the student will be considered truant and will meet with their parent/guardian and the Administration to discuss the situation.
+If the student acquires new employment, the student will return to the Work Release Program once the new employer information has been received.
+Any time a student leaves school under the guidelines of the Work Release Program yet is not employed, the student will be considered truant and will meet with their parent/guardian and the Administration to discuss the situation.